Konamiman/Nextor/.ai/PLAN.md

 ### New CALL QFORMAT command

-A new "quick format" command could be provided to easily wipe any content from a floppy disk by just rewritting the boot sector, FAT and root directory as if the disk had been freshly formatted (again, only for MSX-DOS drives and Nextor drives that are floppy disks).
+A new "quick format" command could be provided to easily wipe any content from a floppy disk by just rewriting the boot sector, FAT and root directory as if the disk had been freshly formatted (again, only for MSX-DOS drives and Nextor drives that are floppy disks).
 The disk must have a boot sector with proper disk parameters so that Nextor knows how to initialize the disk (same as when the disk is initialized after physical formatting).

 ## Single side vs double sided